Behavioural Finance, Climate Finance, FinTech, Household Finance

 with Sumit Agarwal, Pulak Ghosh, Hong Zhang, and Jian Zhang

 Abstract: Contrary to the prevailing wisdom that green investors willingly accept lower returns for sustainable investment, our analysis of account-level data from a major Indian bank indicates the opposite.
 We find that investors with a higher proportion of green stocks in their portfolios achieve superior risk-adjusted portfolio returns.
-To explain this surprising observation, we hypothesize—and empirically verify—that green investments may help investors mitigate detrimental behavioral bias, such as the disposition effect and under-diversification.
+To explain this surprising observation, we hypothesize—and empirically verify—that green investments may help investors mitigate detrimental behavioral biases, such as the disposition effect and under-diversification.
 Alternative mechanisms related to stock selection ability, aggregate demand shocks, and risk mitigation fail to explain green performance.
 Instead, tests utilizing abnormal temperatures as exogenous shocks support a causal interpretation of our findings.
 These results suggest a novel behavioral channel for fully understanding the implications of green preferences.

 Firm Internationalization and Emissions Reduction: International Evidence